ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 ####Xcode 8

-Carthage currently is not supported for BMSCore in Xcode 8 beta.
+Carthage currently is not supported for BMSPush in Xcode 8 beta.
 Please use Cocoapods instead.

 ## Enabling iOS applications to receive push notifications